sandhyaparna/Data-Science/Decision Tree/Overview.md

 CHAID - Chi-Square (Multiway splitting of Continuous var) <br/>

 ## Splitting Criteria
+Splitting is based on the attribute that produces the 'purest' subsets of data w.r.t the label attribute.
+A partition is pure if all the tuples in it belong to the same class
 #### Information Gain:
 Info Gain is the difference between entropy of 'Root node' and 'Decision node'.
 Entropy for each node is the degree of homogenity i.e. if a node  is completely homogeneous, its entropy is 0; if a node or var equally divided between say for example